AUDIE CORNISH, HOST:

 HOBERMAN: If you are an athlete from Kazakhstan in these Olympic Games, and you win a gold medal, you're going to receive a quarter of a million dollars.
 And as one German sports official just said, if we are paying bonuses for medals, we are driving doping.
 It's an impossible situation.

 GOLDMAN: Preposterous, right, to think of de-valuing greatness?
 So, Hoberman says to those who love elite sport: prepare to stay stuck.
 Meanwhile, Ye Shiwen, her Olympic experience clouded, couldn't resist a parting jab.
 Writing on her blog yesterday, Ye said: A really big thanks to everyone for their support, including the doubts from the Western media.
 Tom Goldman, NPR News, London.
-Transcript provided by NPR, Copyright National Public Radio.
+Transcript provided by NPR, Copyright NPR.